 This is the privacy notice for the Contemporary Art Society.
-This policy tells you how we collect, use and store personal data as described in the General Data Protection Regulation 2016/679.
+This policy tells you how we collect, use and store personal data as described in the Data Protection Act 2018.

 The Contemporary Art Society is a private company limited by guarantee registered in England and Wales under company number 00255486 and registered charity number 208178, whose registered office is situated at 59 Central Street, London EC1V 3AF.

-For the purpose of the General Data Protection Regulation 16/679, the Contemporary Art Society is the data controller.
+For the purpose of the Data Protection Act 2018, the Contemporary Art Society is the data controller.

 WHO WE ARE

 With the help of our members, supporters and the clients of our art advisory services the Contemporary Art Society raises funds to purchase works by new artists which we give to museums and public galleries where they are enjoyed by a national audience; we broker significant and rare works of art by important artists of the 20th and 21st centuries for public collections through our networks of patrons and private collectors; we establish relationships with individuals and organisations to commission artworks and promote contemporary art in public spaces; and we devise programmes of displays, artist talks and educational events.
 Since 1910 we have donated over 8,000 works to museums and public galleries, from Bacon, Freud, Hepworth and Moore in their day through to the influential artists of our own times, championing new talent, supporting curators, and encouraging philanthropy and collecting in the UK.